ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 ---
 ## What are Overlays?

 Overlays are styled text and images in your broadcast.
-If you don't see the Overlays window, you can show it by clicking the {% inlineicon overlays 65 graybutton %}Overlays Menu Button{% endinlineicon %} in the upper right corner of the Main Window, or through the Overlays menu at the very top of your display.
+If you don't see the Overlays window, you can show it by clicking the {% inlineicon overlays 45 graybutton %}Overlays Menu Button{% endinlineicon %} in the upper right corner of the Main Window, or through the Overlays menu at the very top of your display.

 There are five types of Overlays:

 ## Text Overlays

 Almost any need for text on the screen can be addressed with Text Overlays.
-There are 4 ways you can display a Text Overlay:
+There are four ways to add a Text Overlay:

 * Select <samp>New Text Overlay</samp> in the <samp>Overlays</samp> menu at the top of your display
 * Click the {% inlineicon addtext 20 inverted %}Add Text Overlay Button{% endinlineicon %} button at the bottom the Overlays Window,
 * Type <kbd>⌘</kbd><kbd>N</kbd>.

-Copy text from anywhere on your Mac. <samp>Edit</samp> menu ➝ <samp>Paste as Overlay</samp> will allow you to paste in plain or styled text.
+* Copy text from anywhere on your Mac. <samp>Edit</samp> menu ➝ <samp>Paste as Overlay</samp> will allow you to paste in plain or styled text.

 When you create a new Text Overlay, a Text Editing Sheet will appear.
 Start typing to enter text.
 You can hold the <kbd>shift</kbd> key and press the <kbd>return</kbd> key to insert a line break.
 You can change many properties  including font, font size, text color, text opacity (how much you can “see through” the text), background color and background opacity.
 You can apply any of these properties to individual lines or chunks of the text by highlighting them, and selecting your styles.